whitneyburton/portfolios/students/1806-front/chris-chateau/20180919-christopher-chateau-m2.md

 ## A: End of Module Assessment

 Although Mod 2 was extremely challenging, I leave as a significantly stronger and more well-rounded developer.
 I loved the game-time project and its hands-on/visual nature.
 I enjoyed all of the positive feedback I received from friends and family.
-My partner Jessica and I were very proud to win first place at the student code fair.
+My partner Jessica and I were very proud to win first place in our student code fair.
 With that said, the Complete-Me project was very difficult for me.
 Working only in the terminal manipulating data was a new experience and something I'm still getting comfortable doing.
 Mod 2 pushed me, and I feel accomplished to be graduating to Mod 3.

 ## B: Individual Work & Projects